 Service Commitment Time

-The Service Quality Standards require that Verizon complete 80% of the Out of Service trouble reports within 24 hours and 95% within 48 hour.
+Service Quality Standards require that Verizon complete 80% of the Out of Service trouble reports within 24 hours and 95% within 48 hour.
 Since Verizon began deploying their FTTP network the commitment dates that have been given to customers has steadily risen.
-Our members are seeing commitment dates upwards of 5-10 days on a regular basis...
-From Warrenton a Cable Splicing Technician with over 25 years echoed “We are giving customers 2 week commitments on troubles even when they are out of service”.
-A medical emergency used to be a priority and would dispatched on immediately, but, another technician, with over 20 years of service, told a similar story in Lynchburg; “I repaired a line last Friday that was out of service for a week and the customer was severely disabled.
-In the past this was within 24 hours”.
+Our members are seeing commitment dates upwards of 5-10 days on a regular basis… From Warrenton a Cable Splicing Technician with over 25 years experience echoed, “We are giving customers 2 week commitments on troubles even when they are out of service”.
+A medical emergency used to be a priority and would be dispatched on immediately.”
+Another technician, with over 20 years of experience, told a similar story in Lynchburg; “I repaired a line last Friday that was out of service for a week and the customer was severely disabled.
+In the past this was within 24 hours.”

 CLEC’s such as Cavalier Telephone Get Service Priority

 In contrast to the way that Verizon is treating customers, they make a point to give priority to CLECs (Competitive Local Exchange Carriers).
 The employees suspect that this is because Verizon feels that they will face penalties and fines more severe than for failing to service their own customers.
-A technician from Virginia Beach with 9 years of service advised “CLECs get first priority on dispatches.
+A technician from Virginia Beach, with 9 years of experience, advised, “CLECs get first priority on dispatches.
 Their load must be cleared before we run work on our own customers”.
 He went on to say that in his area “CLECs are given 1-2 day commitments versus Verizon’s own customers with 5-6 days.”
 Some employees have been told directly to give special treatment to CLECs.
-An Engineer from Richmond with over 20 years of service was advised “We are told to give CLECs preferential treatment to avoid paying fines.
+An Engineer from Richmond, with over 20 years of experience, states, “We are told to give CLECs preferential treatment to avoid paying fines.
 Our own customers get bumped so we can jump through hoops for CLECs”.
-Verizon prioritizes service to CLECs.
-A technician from Virginia Beach with 10 years service reported that current service intervals for customers of cavalier Telephone (a CLEC that resells Verizon Facilities) average 1-2 days, but service intervals for Verizon’s own retail customers average 4 to 8 days.
-According to a Richmond technician, if Verizon has missed the 24 hour service interval benchmark, the company will bump that service order to the bottom of the list and serve those with more recent outage reports in order to manipulate reporting on “percentage of outages repaired within 24 hours”.
+According to a Richmond technician, “If Verizon has missed the 24 hour service interval benchmark, the company will bump that service order to the bottom of the list and serve those with more recent outage reports in order to manipulate reporting on “percentage of outages repaired within 24 hours”.